techiescamp/cka-certification-guide/README.md

 # Ultimate Certified Kubernetes Administrator (CKA) Exam Preparation Guide - V1.31 (2024)

-This guide is part of the [Complete CKA Certification Course](https://techiescamp.com/p/cka-complete-prep-course-practice-tests)
+> This guide is part of the [Complete CKA Certification Course](https://techiescamp.com/p/cka-complete-prep-course-practice-tests)

+## Hit the Star! :star:

+If you are planning to use this repo for reference, please hit the star.
+Thanks!

 ## CKA Exam Overview